| Space

 the "Vohaul Virus".
 In this case, Al Lowe really wrote

 LSL4.
+There's

 a timepod code that takes you to the surface of Ortega (see